Harvard-IACS/PINNS_course/index.markdown

 ### Getting Help

-For questions about the course content, after you have tried to troubleshoot yourselves, the process to get help is:
+For questions about the course content, after you have tried to troubleshoot on your own, the process to get help is as follows:

-- Post the question on the course discussion forum.
-Note that forum posts are visible to everyone.
-The teaching staff monitors the posts.
+- Post your question on the course discussion forum.
+Note that forum posts are visible to everyone, and the teaching staff monitors these posts.
 You are encouraged to answer your peers' questions! 😁
-- Attend an online office hour (schedule TBD).
+- Attend an online office hour (schedule TBD)."

 ### Diversity and Inclusion Statement